andrewfstratton/quandoscript/headless_blocks.md

       - boxes are added differently...
       - block generator isn't included...yet
     - note that Block/line number is the Block Id

-4. Input --> NumberInput
-    - **TODO - similar to stringinput but has number width, min, max and possibly percent - or that might be PercentNumber**

 5. Menu
 6. Toggle --> likely automatic from menu, when only two options, with possible override either way